ProgrammerJM/ProgrammerJM/README.md

 ###

-<p align="left">My name is John Mark Tizado and I'm a Student and Aspiring Developer, from The Philippines</p>
+<p align="left">My name is John Mark Tizado and I'm a Student and Aspiring Developer from The Philippines</p>

 ###
 🌱 I’m currently learning React Framework